-The MD/MBA degree meets a growing demand by physicians who wish to manage corporate medical practices, hospitals, and related organizations and contribute to the development of health policy.
+The MD/MBA degree meets a growing demand for physicians who wish to manage corporate medical practices, hospitals and related organizations, and contribute to the development of health policy.
 The joint program prepares physicians to apply management principles to individual or group practices or to move into management positions at many types of organizations.
-Students receive training at both the College of Medicine and at Drexel's A.A.C.S.B. -accredited LeBow College of Business.
+Students receive training at both the College of Medicine and at Drexel's AACSB-accredited LeBow College of Business.
 The program lets students earn both degrees in five years.